BerkeBozaci/Unity-Sign-Language-Detection-Model/README.md

   - Epoch [9/10] | Train Loss: 0.8131 | Val Loss: 1.3327 | Val Acc: 55.56%
   - Epoch [10/10] | Train Loss: 0.8092 | Val Loss: 1.3636 | Val Acc: 55.56%
   - Test Loss: 1.3916, Test Accuracy: 55.56%

 - There is overfitting, caused from small dataset but before going complex we wanted to move with a small dataset.

+#### Direct LSTM Approach

+Room -> Room
+Teach -> Teach
+Class -> Teach

+- Class and teach are not very similar to each other